Mayhough History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Mayhough Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mayhough family to the New World and Oceana
+Migration of the Mayhough family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Mayhough or a variant listed above were: Percilla Mayho who settled in Boston Massachusetts in 1756; David Mayo settled in Barbados in 1678; John Mayo settled in Massachusetts in 1632; another John settled in Virginia in 1663.